dmetzner/GSoC-2020/README.md

 ## Background

-The **[Share community platform](https://share.catrob.at/app/)** is a web application responsible for hosting dynamic user data, including more than 180 thousand projects, of [Catrobats](https://www.catrobat.org/)' [app](https://wiki.catrobat.org/bin/view/AboutCatrobat/CatrobatApps/) users.
+The **[Share community platform](https://share.catrob.at/app/)** is a web application responsible for hosting dynamic user data of [Catrobats](https://www.catrobat.org/)' [app](https://wiki.catrobat.org/bin/view/AboutCatrobat/CatrobatApps/) users, including more than 180 thousand projects.
 Besides, the platform provides various recommendations, social features, tutorials, and much more.
 The platform, also often referred to as [Catroweb](https://github.com/Catrobat/Catroweb), is developed using the [Php](https://www.php.net/manual/de/intro-whatis.php) web-framework [Symfony](https://symfony.com/) in a test-driven development.
 However, over the years, many components of the project became outdated and broken, leaving the project hard to maintain with low usability.
-The Catroweb team does it's best to refactor and update every feature to increase the software quality.
+The Catroweb team does its best to refactor and update every feature to increase software quality.
 Nevertheless, the resources are limited in the Catrobat project.

-[Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) is a global program that matches students up with open source, free software and technology-related organizations to write code and get paid to do it.
+[Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) is a global program that matches students up with open-source, free software, and technology-related organizations to write code and get paid to do it.
 This **GSoC project** is fully dedicated to further **improve the performance, code quality, and design** to satisfy the requirements of customers and developers in the **Catrobat/Catroweb** project.

 This report describes my GSoC 2020 contributions to the Catroweb project.
 A significant part of my work started with the **research and planning** aspects **of the refactoring**.
 Every **pull request of other developers** during this project was **extensively reviewed** and discussed.
 Apart from that, **various measurements and new features** have been **implemented** by myself.